 After the snippet is loaded, ensure that Optimizely executes changes to your page as early as possible.
 The earlier the changes begin, the sooner they can be completed.

 Match the order of your variation code and your site code.
 If the first line of variation code modifies an element at the bottom of the page, the code won't begin to execute until that element loads.
 So, know what each change is; don't change the footer first, then the header.
 To make changes as quickly as possible, reorder your variation code such that the elements highest in the HTML structure are changed first, and elements lowest in the HTML structure are changed last.

 Streamline style changes in your variation code.
-In both Optimizely X and Optimizely Classic, variation code runs line by line and waits for an element to appear on the page to execute.
+Variation code runs line by line and waits for an element to appear on the page to execute.
 Variation-level CSS runs immediately when it's set to synchronous timing.

 Check for timing issues

 If your changes look right in the Editor but you don't see them in Preview mode, you may have a timing issue.
 Here's how to check for timing issues in Optimizely X.

 If you’ve checked your snippet and variation code, and they’re not the source of the problem, try these other solutions.
 The first solution requires custom code from a technical resource, and the second is a trade-off between page load speed and flashing.

 We recommend using these solutions only as a last resort, if the other solutions haven’t worked.

 Hide the body of the page until Optimizely is finished running.
 For persistent flashing issues, you may want to hide the body of the page until the variation code has completed.
 With the help of a technical resource, insert a line of jQuery, that hides the body of the page, before your existing variation code.
 Then insert another line of jQuery after your existing variation code to reveal the body again.
 This option will not decrease page load time but it will eliminate flashing.